Wania-Kazmi/Intro_to_fastapi_SQLmodel/N_01_HeroAPI_with_FastAPI/create_DB_table/README.md

 --reload flag:
 It will restart the server every time you make a change to the code.

+## Note:

+The API docs know the data the clients have to send

 # Why we use SQLModel and what are it's advantages?

 - SQLModel is a Python library used to interact with databases using the SQL